For the discerning owner, expressions of interest are welcome.

-If you are interested in having a puppy from us in the future, please have a read of our About pages, especially Finnish Lapphunds, Health and this page and then get in touch using the Enquiry Form at the top of the page, to be added to the waiting list.
+If you are interested in having a puppy from us in the future, please have a read of our About pages, especially Finnish Lapphunds, Health and this page and then get in touch using the Enquiry Form, to be added to the waiting list.

 Caleebra Puppies do not leave home until after 8 weeks of age.

 Prospective parents are health checked including hips, elbows and eyes tested and cleared, prior to a mating.
 Health test results for our dogs can be seen on their pages and we are always happy to show original documents and records to prospective Caleebra puppy owners.

 Puppies will be DNA Profiled.
 We do this to verify parentage, and therefore pedigree.
 Our puppies will be registered to parents confirmed by DNA.
 This is our assurance to both our breeding program and to owners of our Puppies.

 Further DNA screening will be done to determine the Carrier or Clear status of individual puppies for known inherited diseases and traits as required.
 We will not mate known Carriers to Carriers (for inherited diseases) and will regularly screen our dogs for new diseases as the tests become available.
 Remember, a Carrier is not a sick dog and, with regard to that disease, will live a perfectly normal life, not afflicted with the disease for which he carries one copy of a mutated gene.
-The Carrier or Clear status of a puppy is only relevant if making breeding choices.
+The Carrier or Clear status of a puppy is only relevant when making breeding choices.